rchuaml/supermarket-queue/README.md

 // should return 12
 ```

+You can assume the following:

+- There is only a single queue to use the counters.
+- The order of the queue will never change.
+- The person at the front of the queue proceeds to a counter as soon as it becomes free with no lag time.

-## Further - express line
+## Further - traditional

-Management is thinking to re-introduce some traditional non-self-checkout counters to facilitate faster checking out of customers who are less conversant with self-checkout.
+Management is thinking to re-introduce some traditional staffed counters to facilitate faster checking out of customers who are less conversant with self-checkout.

 These trained staff will be able to serve a customer __twice__ as fast as a self-checkout counter.